Middle Child Syndrome – Signs and Tips to Prevent It

 Does the Order of Birth Affect a Child’s Personality?

 Now, the middle child is neither the youngest one (the baby of the house) nor the eldest one (the responsible one), and is squeezed in between the two.
 She tends to get the least amount of attention, as compared to her siblings.
-This makes her crave for more attention from her parents and on not getting it, she may feel left out and unloved.
+This makes her crave more attention from her parents, and on not getting it, she may feel left out and unloved.
 This makes her more independent as a child and later on as an adult too.
 She also learns to act as a pacifier and be a good listener since that is what she does while dealing with both her siblings.
 The feeling of ‘being left out’ may make her either an unsocial person or she may try hard to lean on someone.
 She may also turn out to be shy and an introvert with hardly anyone to turn to or anyone to call a friend.
 The emotional tie between a middle child and her family members may be less since she feels neglected by them.
+As per a 1998 study on the birth order and familial sentiment of middle children, it was revealed that middle children will least likely say that they are closest to their mothers.

 Possible Triggers of This Syndrome